AJaySi/AI-Writer/README.md

 To use this tool, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine (Take google's help, if this sentence makes less sense).

-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using.
+On your local machine's command prompt, navigate to the folder where you completed Step 1.
+Now Run the below command:
+`pip install -r requirements.txt`

 3. Run the script by executing `python alwrity.py`.
 4. Once the tools is running it will guide/ask for your APIs.
 It will provide you with links to sign for APIs.